-Section 23-612 License Suspension
+23-612.
+License Suspension.

-- (a) If, after issuance of a license under this Chapter, the Commission receives reliable information that such person or entity is not eligible for a license under this Chapter, the Tribe shall suspend the license and notify the licensee in writing of the suspension and proposed revocation.
-Such suspension shall not extend beyond 7 days without a hearing. - (b) The Tribe shall notify the licensee of the time and place of the hearing.
-At the hearing, the licensee shall be entitled to the rights specified in Section 23-611. - (c) After a revocation hearing, the Commission shall determine, based on the evidence presented at the hearing, whether to revoke or reinstate the license.
+- (a) If, after issuance of a license under this Chapter, the Commission receives reliable information that such person or entity is not eligible for a license under this Chapter, the Gaming Commission shall suspend the license and notify the licensee in writing of the suspension and proposed revocation.
+Such suspension shall not extend beyond 7 days without a hearing. - (b) The Gaming Commission shall notify the licensee of the time and place of the hearing.
+At the hearing, the licensee shall be entitled to the rights specified in Section 23-6II. - (c) After a revocation hearing, the Commission shall determine, based on the evidence presented at the hearing, whether to revoke or reinstate the license.
 If the licensee continues to meet the standards of Section 23-609, the license shall be reinstated.
 If not, the license shall be revoked.

-Section 23-613 Definitions
+23-613.
+Definitions.

-- (a) For purposes of this Chapter, the term "persons or entities with a financial interest in, or having management responsibility for, a management contract" means: - (1) Each person with management responsibility for a management contract; - (2) Each person who is a director of a corporation that is a party to a management contract;

-(3) The ten (10) persons who have the greatest direct or indirect financial interest in a management contract;

-(4) Any entity with a financial interest in a management contract;

-(5) Any other person with a direct or indirect financial interest in a management contract.

-(b) For purposes of this Chapter "vendor" means: i) any person or entity providing Class services (other than accounting or legal services) to a gaming operator, provided that, notwithstanding any other provision of this Ordinance, a vendor as defined under this subsection ii)

-III gaming equipment to a gaming operator under this Ordinance in a total amount exceeding shall be required to obtain a license under Section 23-604 only if the Commission, in its discretion, specifically so requires.
+- (a) For purposes of this Chapter, the term "persons or entities with a financial interest in, or having management responsibility for, a management contract" means: - I. Each person with management responsibility for a management contract; - 2.
+Each person who is a director of a corporation that is a party to a management contract; - 3.
+The ten (IO) persons who have the greatest direct or indirect financial interest in a management contract; - 4.
+Any entity with a financial interest in a management contract; - 5.
+Any other person with a direct or indirect financial interest in a management contract. - (b) For purposes of this Chapter, "vendor" means: (i) any person or entity providing Class III gaming equipment to a gaming operator under this Ordinance in a total amount exceeding \$50,000.00 in a twelve-month period, or (ii) any other person or entity which provides goods or services (other than accounting or legal services) to a gaming operator, provided that, notwithstanding any other provision of this Ordinance, a vendor as defined under this Subsection (ii) shall be required to obtain a license under Section 23-604 only if the Commission, in its discretion, specifically so requires.

-\$50,000.00 in a twelve-month period, or ii) any other person or entity which provides goods or

-Chapter 7: Class II Gaming
+Chapter 7.
+Class II Gaming